dragomano/Light-Portal/website/docs/getting-started/configuration.md

 * Sorting articles — you can choose the type of sorting of articles on the frontpage.
 * Template layout for article cards — you can add _[your own template](/how-to/create-layout)_, if you want.
 * Number of columns for displaying articles — specify the number of columns in which the article cards will be displayed.
-* Show the pagination — specify where the page pagination should be displayed.
+* Show the pagination — specify where the pagination should be displayed.
 * Use simple pagination — displaying "next page" and "previous page" links instead of full navigation.
 * Number of items per page (for pagination) — specify the maximum number of cards to display on one page.